In Rochdale borough, domestic violence and abuse affects thousands of adults and children each year.

 If you're a child or young person living with violence at home, you're not alone .There are many others in your situation and help is available.
 It’s important to remember that the abuse is not your fault.
 There are many abusive relationships which don’t include children or young people.

-- Childline - A free, 24-hour confidential helpline for children and young people who need to talk.
+- Childline (external link) - A free, 24-hour confidential helpline for children and young people who need to talk.
 Trained counsellors are there to provide support and advice about any problem that’s on your mind: 0800 1111.

 Who else can help?